arafato/funcy-azure/README.md

 ```
 funcy-azure function run --file MyFunction/index.js
 ```
+To get an overview of all available commands and options simply type `funcy-azure --help`

 ##Notes
+* This project is in a very early state so please expect a lot of (breaking) changes and additional features in the near future.
-Azure Function App creation still needs to be done manually through the portal.
+* Azure Function App creation still needs to be done manually through the portal.
 We are working on it, though, to integrate this functionality as well.